Carole Tongue

 Carole Tongue, FRSA (born 14 October 1955) is a former Member of the European Parliament for London East (from 1984 to 1999) and Deputy Leader of the European Parliamentary Labour Party (from 1989 to 1991).
-She was an unsuccessful candidate for Change UK at the 2019 European Parliament election in London.

 Early life

 Tongue was educated at Brentwood County High School and Loughborough University.
 She worked as an administrative assistant, then for the secretariat of the Socialist Group, also spending time as an editor, a courier and a guide.

 Responsibilities in the European Parliament

 In the European Parliament, as a member of the Economic and Monetary Committee (1989–1994), she wrote two reports, overwhelmingly adopted, on the future of the European car industry.
 She founded the first ever European Car Industry Forum with the EU Commission and participation of all relevant stakeholders i.e. trades unions.
 It culminated in the Forum on the EU Automobile Industry meeting of 1 March 1994.
 One of its recommendations led to the establishment of Objective 5 of the European Social Fund designed to assist in the re-training of workers threatened with redundancy.
 From 1994 to 1999, she was Coordinator for the Socialist Group on Culture, Media, Sport, Education and Youth.
 She was also spokesperson on public service broadcasting.
 In this role, in 1995, she established a TV/Film consortium of trades unions and creators' organisations.
 In 1996, the Parliament adopted her Report on Public Service Broadcasting in the Multichannel Digital Age.
 This led to the inclusion of a protocol protecting public service broadcasting in the 1997 EU Amsterdam Treaty.
 In 1997, British Prime Minister Tony Blair appointed her to liaise between the European Parliamentary Labour Party and the UK Department for Culture, Media and Sport.
 From 1997 to 1999, she was the elected Chair of the European Parliament Cinema and Audiovisual Intergroup.